HYDRO LANCE CORPORATION

 .

-Since ocean travel first began, the vision of stability in high seas, and high speed ocean transportation, has been the dream of maritime engineers, merchants and sailors alike.
-This dream has persisted to elude the designer, facing the formidable sea states of wind and storm, drag, and the many other factors, such as fuel efficiency, bow waves, metallurgy, mechanical stresses and load demands.
-Many ships today still travel at similar speeds as they did in the times of Christopher Columbus.
-Even the most sophisticated cruise ships today, such as the Song of America, cruise at a respectable 22 knots - in calm water.
-However, when in a force sea-state of just six, these ships must slow down, considerably, or face deck wash, roll or structural failure.
-Of course, the same is true for cargo and freight ships, leading to transport times of weeks, even months, to reach a destination port.
+Since ocean travel first began, the vision of stability in high seas, and high speed ocean transportation, has been the dream of maritime engineers, merchants and sailors.
+This dream has persisted ,to elude the designer, facing the formidable sea states of wind and storm, and the many other factors, such as fuel efficiency, metallurgy, mechanical stresses and load demands.
+Ships today, still travel at similar speeds, as they did in the times of Christopher Columbus.
+Even the most sophisticated cruise ships today, such as the Song of America, cruise at a respectable 22 knots in low sea-states; however, when in a Bueafort sea-state of just five or six, the ship must slow down, considerably.
+Of course, the same is true for cargo and freight ships, leading to transport times of weeks, and even months, to reach a destination port.

 -